angezid/advanced-mark.js/README.md

 [![npm](https://img.shields.io/npm/v/advanced-mark.js)](https://www.npmjs.com/package/advanced-mark.js)

-#### Highlight words, terms, or text on browser page using JavaScript.
+#### Highlight words, terms, or text on a browser page using JavaScript.

-To play with this library - [Markjs-playground](https://github.com/angezid/Markjs-playground).
+To play with this library - [advanced-mark.js-playground](https://github.com/angezid/advanced-mark.js-playground).
 It requires minimum installation and provides full functionality.
-It also can be used with the old `mark.js` - it's install npm package v8.11.1.
 It has some built-in examples.

 What is done: